spacelift-io/user-documentation/docs/integrations/api.md

 # 2. UI Login:
 #    Visit /apikeytoken and enter the credentials above

-# For Terraform configuration, add this to your .terraformrc file:
+# Please add this snippet to your .terraformrc file if you want to use this API
+# key to access Spacelift-hosted Terraform modules outside of Spacelift:

 credentials "spacelift.io" {
   token = "TOKEN_VALUEQwZmZjNDY4ODdiMjI2ZWE4NDhjMWQwNWZiMWE5MGU4NWMwZTFlY2Q4NDAxMGI2ZjA2NzkwMmI1YmVlMWNmMGE"